AerospaceNU/stm32-avionics/README.md

 This correction will allow Windows computers to connect to the board over USB as a Virtual COM device.
 This issue is not present on Linux computers, however this change should always be made when rebuilding sources for cross-platform compatibility.

 ## Configuring the Build

+Ignore this section if software was installed using the Installing Software section above.
+This is useful information for creating new projects but unnecessary once the project is already created.

 After all of the sources are configured correctly, the build system has to be configured.
 The source files have to be added to the include paths and the build path.